-If I think I have a hearing problem, what do I do?
+I think I have a hearing problem.
+What should I do?

 The social and psychological impacts of hearing loss

 Untreated hearing loss can be harmful to relationships.
-The inability to communicate effectively with others leads to isolation and alienation – moving people into their own world, rather than the shared world.
+The inability to communicate effectively with others leads to isolation and alienation.

-- With untreated hearing loss, the sheer effort it requires to communicate causes fatigue, irritability, negativism, anger, tension, stress and depression.
+- With untreated hearing loss, the sheer effort required to communicate causes fatigue, irritability, negativism, anger, tension, stress and depression.

-- Because it is so difficult to communicate, hearing loss can lead to avoidance or withdrawal from social situations, social rejections and loneliness.
+- Because it is so difficult to communicate, hearing loss can lead to avoidance or withdrawal from social situations, social rejection and loneliness.

 The cognitive impacts of hearing loss